....

 What was the dog’s name?

-You know, a guy I work with asked me the same question.
-I don’t know what the heck difference it makes, or why he thought that information was so important.
-I mean, it wasn’t like it was the guy’s ex-wife who raped me, if that’s what was bothering him.
-What could I say?
-The dog didn’t introduce himself...okay?
-He just attacked.
+What can I say?
+The dog didn’t introduce himself.
+He just attacked...okay?
+Some guy at work asked me the same question.
+I don’t know why he felt that information was so relevant.
+I mean, it wasn’t like the guy’s ex-wife had raped me, if that’s what was bothering him.

 Was the dog neutered?

 Puh-leese, people!
 What dog-gone difference does it make whether or not my attacker was neutered?
 Like there was some danger of my getting pregnant!
 If you must know, I was too busy keeping myself from being neutered to focus on this small anatomical detail—or large detail, as the case may be.
 Besides, the dog was moving too fast.
 All I noticed were his jaws.
 Take it from me, they were extremely potent.
-I kept hoping Mr. Rory would slow down long enough for me to examine his...um, other “credentials.”
+You'd think Mr. Rory would have slowed down long enough for me to examine his...um, other “credentials.”
 But he wasn’t very cooperative.
 Does that answer your question?

 What was it like, being mauled like that?